JfryAntopuesto/Modular-Media-Streaming-Suite/README.md

 - **Custom Decorators**: Extend `MediaSourceDecorator` for new features
 - **Custom Renderers**: Implement `Renderer` interface for specialized rendering needs
 - **Custom Playlist Items**: Extend `PlaylistItem` for specialized media handling

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please read our contributing guidelines and code of conduct before submitting pull requests.

 ---

 *This project is part of the Integrative Programming 2 curriculum, demonstrating practical application of software engineering principles and design patterns in a real-world context.*